Author: Susan R. Johnson MD, F.A.A.P.

 Our current educational system is teaching children to read in a way that does not make sense developmentally.
 Children in preschools and kindergartens are expected to read words when only the right side of their brains have developed.
 From around three to seven years of age, children are myelinating the right sides of their brains, so they only have access to this right hemisphere of their brains for reading.
 The right brain can only read individual words by sight recognition or sight memory.
 So preschool and kindergarten-aged children have to use this developing, right frontal area of their brains to guess at words.
 Yet the right frontal area of the brain has a much more important task than trying to figure out words by sight.
 Children need the frontal area of their right brains (and eventually the frontal area of their left brains) to create and analyze mental pictures when they are listening to stories or reading books for themselves.
 If children have to use the frontal area of their right brains to recognize words by sight, this area of the brain is not free to create inner mental pictures and scenes associated with the words they are hearing or reading.
-Furthermore, it is the myelination of the left side of their brains, usually around 6 1/2 to 7 1/2 years of age for girls and at least another year or two later for boys, that enables children to hear the separate sounds within a given word, (ie. phonemic awareness) and string the individual sounds together to sound-out words phonetically.
+Furthermore, it is the myelination of the left side of their brains, usually around 6 1/2 to 7 1/2 or 8 years of age for girls and at least another year or two later for boys, that enables children to hear the separate sounds within a given word, (ie. phonemic awareness) and string the individual sounds together to sound-out words phonetically.

 True reading happens when children can form and create mental pictures in the frontal areas of their right brains, while simultaneously sounding-out phonetically the corresponding words using the left side of their brains.
 It is the formation of these mental pictures while reading that gives children a deep comprehension and enjoyment for what they are reading.
 It is this forming of mental pictures while reading that enables children later to make sense of math word problems, algebra, biology, chemistry, and physics and deeply to understand literature, poetry, and history.
 Mental picturing while reading allows children to verbally express and write down their thoughts and ideas, using their own words, and helps them remember what they have read (ie. pictured) for their entire lives.
 In addition, when children read phonetically, by sounding-out the words using the left side of their brains, they will have a much easier time with spelling.